fieldtrip/website/tutorial/tms-eeg.md

 ## Procedure

-The procedure consists of preprocessing (and data cleaning), followed by the computation of Event Related Potentialks (ERPs) and time-frequency responsed (TFRs).
+The procedure consists of preprocessing (and data cleaning), followed by the computation of Event Related Potentials (ERPs) and time-frequency responses (TFRs).
 The analysis in this tutorial was used for and is described in more detail in the following paper:

 Herring, J. D., Thut, G., Jensen, O., & Bergmann, T. O. (2015).
 [Attention Modulates TMS-Locked Alpha Oscillations in the Visual Cortex](http://www.jneurosci.org/content/35/43/14435).
 The Journal of Neuroscience, 35(43), 14435-14447.